Law Firm in India

 • If there are any incidents of non-compliance with the directions of Revenue Authorities or any other statutory authority by the applicant company, its holding company/ subsidiaries, give particulars; else report ‘Nil’.

-• Certificate of compliance with Section 45S of Chapter IIIC of the RBI Act, 1934 regarding unincorporated bodies with which director/s of the company are associated.
+• Certificate of compliance with Section 45S of Chapter IIIC of the RBI Act, 1934 relating to UIBs with which directors of the company are linked.

 • Details of mergers and acquisitions with/of other companies, if any, together with supporting documents.